 How have travel brands been preparing for Black Friday?

-The holiday comparison marketplace icelolly.com are one such brand operating in the travel sector and their curated selection of discounted holiday deals has proven exceptionally popular with consumers previously as their CMO, Ross Matthews, told us in our recent interview.
+The holiday comparison marketplace icelolly.com is one such brand operating in the travel sector, and their curated selection of discounted holiday deals has proven exceptionally popular with consumers previously as their CMO, Ross Matthews, told us in our recent interview.

-Guerilla marketing on Black Friday #2: Patagonia donate 100% of their profits
+Guerilla marketing on Black Friday Number 2: Patagonia donates 100% of their profits

-Always a useful source of insight, Google have published a piece outlining their advice for reaching the right audience during the Black Friday sales.
+Always a useful source of insight, Google has published a piece outlining their advice for reaching the right audience during the Black Friday sales.